-The built-in Google Cloud Incidents trigger initiates flows when it receives a request from a webhook in Google Cloud's operations suite.
+The built-in Google Cloud Incidents trigger initiates a flow when it receives a signal from a Google Cloud's operations suite webhook.

 - Go to the Triggers tab in the palette, expand the App Triggers section and drag the trigger onto the canvas.

 - Double-click the trigger (or click the pencil icon).

 - Select the authentication method: URL or Basic.

 - If using URL authentication, select the authenticating user, and then copy the URL — you'll use this to set up the webhook in Google.

 - If using Basic authentication, all you need is the credentials for the authenticating xMatters user.